video icon

 • Vehicle Maintenance and Inspection Requirements – the FMCSA mandates that commercial vehicles must be regularly inspected, repaired, and maintained to ensure they are in safe operating condition.
 This includes daily inspections by drivers and periodic inspections by qualified mechanics.

 These regulations are intended to regulate the trucking industry and increase road safety for all drivers on the road, not just truck drivers.
 But, they also become important evidence in the event of a truck accident.
-It is vital that your attorney has experience handling truck accident cases, understanding what evidence is available, and how to navigate the legal process with ease.
+It is vital that your truck accident attorney has experience handling truck accident cases, understands what evidence is available, and knows how to navigate the legal process with ease.

 Call our Nashville truck accident attorney